johnson-cooper/netherite-plus/README.md

 - Lux Aeterna (Made with 9 Blocks of Netherite)
 - Beacon (Complete backport of the beacon that extends in a 50 block radius) (Made by smelting Lux Aeterna)
 - Item frames
-- Daylight / Night Detectors (Made with block of netherite in middle, surrounded by redstone)
+- Daylight / Night Detectors (Made with glowstone in middle, surrounded by redstone)

 ## Installation: